zahid-web-coder/Auto-job-apply-simulator/README.md

 # 🤖 Auto Job Apply Simulator – Internshala,Linkdin,Naukri Bot

-A Python automation script that applies to internships on Internshala, Linkedin and Naukri based on your preferences.
+A Python automation script that applies to Jobs and internships on Internshala, Linkedin and Naukri based on your preferences.
 Built using Selenium WebDriver, this bot simulates a user logging in, finding relevant jobs, and applying with a resume and custom cover letter.

 ## 🚀 Features